 ABOUT THE FOUNDER

-As a pioneer entrepreneur, Sapna Bhavnani founded the hair salon Mad-O-Wot 16 years ago in Bombay and changed the way Indian youth looked at themselves.
-Through her versatile avatars such as writing an intimate weekly column for a well-known publication, authoring a self-help book for teenage girls “Style-O-Wot,” launching the avant-garde clothing line “So Fake” and acting in 'Nirbhaya' – a searing testimonial play which won the Amnesty Freedom of Expression Award, The Fringe First Award and The Angel Herald Award in 2012 for cracking open the cone of silence around sexual and gender-based violence in India, Sapna Bhavnani is a voice to reckon with.
-She traverses mainstream success with as much ease as she skirts the underground youth art and culture movement.
-Ageless, Fearless, and Forever metamorphosing in her endeavours.
+As a pioneer entrepreneur, Sapna Moti Bhavnani founded the hair salon Mad O Wot 18 years ago in Bombay.
+Through her versatile avatars such as writing a bitingly intimate weekly column for Mumbai Mirror and Mid-Day, authoring a self-help book for teenage girls Style O Wot, launching the avant-garde clothing line SoFake, to producing One Billion Rising at Carter Road (2013), acting in award-winning plays like NIRBHAYA – a searing testimonial play which won the Amnesty Freedom of Expression Award, The Fringe First Award and The Angel Herald Award in 2013 for cracking open the cone of silence around sexual and gender-based violence in India to JATINGA in 2017 –inspired by Kamathipura and highlights human trafficking worldwide; she traverses mainstream success with just as much ease as she skirts the underground youth art and culture movement.

 Sapna is best known as Producer/Director of the award winning documentary Sindhustan(2019) which is about the largest migration of a culture (Sindhi) in history told through tattoos on her body.
 Sindhustan has won 11 Awards, travelled to 23 international festivals and is now streaming on MovieSaints.
 In July 2020 Sapna launched her production company called Wench Films to empower the female gaze.
 Keeping the same Wench philosophy, she founded Wench Film Festival in 2021 and has successfully finished 2 editions while spotlighting 174 women.
 The 2022 edition was India’s first genre film festival which showcased 44 films directed by women.